sacloud/usacloud/README_ENG.md

 Please downloaded the binary file from the following link.

-After expanding the file, please it in an arbitray folder.
+After expanding the file, please it in an arbitrary folder.

 (It is convenient to set PATH.)